redfiretim/Collatz_in_Java/README.md

 # Collatz_in_Java
-A little java program that shows collatz ranges
+A little java program that shows the collatz conjecture

 This exercise was done early in my programming education.
 I was learning some basic Java programming and this was the first exercise in which I created a UI with Swing.